dbarkan/drp-clusters/README.md

 todo -- maybe make overview that explains the example start to finish; can also have steps here that say 'skip to step #x if you dont' ahve modeller'

-### initial query -- give me all chains with DRP requirements, create file
+todo -- decide whether to number each step

+### Compile pipeline input

+#### DRP file
-1. Create a file with a list of DRPs, one per line.
+Create a file with a list of DRPs, one per line.
 Each DRP should be represented by its PDB ID and the chain in the PDB entry associated with the DRP.
-For example, for the DRP omega-grammotoxin SIA, which is Chain A in PDB 1KOZ, add the line '1kozA'.
+For example, for the DRP omega-grammotoxin SIA, which is Chain A in PDB 1KOZ, add the line '1kozA' (no quotes).

+#### PDB files
+You will need local access to the PDB coordinate files that are listed in the DRP file.
+This can be structured in one of two ways:

+todo: probably better formatting
+1. Mirrored copy of the PDB - many institutions have a local mirrored copy of the PDB, using the [middle two character directory format](https://www.rcsb.org/pages/download/ftp).
+If all entries in the DRP list are accounted for here, you're good to go.

+2. Alternatively, you can store the PDB entries for all DRPs in your input file in a single directory.
+They must be named with their standard PDB identifier (xyz case-insensitive?) (i.e. 1koz.pdb).

+todo -- unzip example if they want

+todo - optimal column width?
 todo - 'an example file is provided'? todo - check 1koz case sensitive.
 Also syntax highlighting

-2. for each, download PDB file into divided PDB dir -- OR just have one big dir with all PDBs
-   - How about we don't provide that -- they can have a server or something. but in the example, it can be provided.
-Maybe.

-3. copy those into local PDB dir -- creates single chain files
+### Finalize PDB input
+Run the setup_pdb.py script to extract the coordinates of the DRP chains in each PDB entry and write them out as a separate PDB file.

+### Align DRP PDB files
+The

 4. Align PDBs with different methods
 5. Grep results into specific files.
 6. cluster pipeline